apoex/resque-kubernetes-probes/README.md

 # Resque::Kubernetes::Probes

-This gem injects code into Resque and Resque::Scheduler that touches a file in the `tmp` directory that's used by the `resque_health` and `resque_scheduler_health` binaries to provide readiness and liveness probes for Kubernetes.
+This gem injects code into Resque and Resque::Scheduler that touches a file in the `tmp` directory `resque_health` for Resque and `resque_scheduler_health` for Resque::Scheduler.
+These files can then be used by the Kubernetes liveness probes to check that the worker and scheduler is running properly.

 ## Installation